 The Italian Marine Case has occupied the national consciousness in many ways.
-The diplomats are feeling the pressure!
+Diplomats are feeling the pressure!
 There are some other Italians too however who have been in the news.

 Some facts in the case are beyond question.
 Between the evening of 3.2.2010 and 4:00 AM on the morning of 4.2.2010 – Francesco, Tomaso and Elisa were holed up in Room No. 459.
 Francsco and Elisa were instrumental in informing the Hotel Manager that Francesco was certainly sick, at about 8:00 AM.
 But Francesco was declared brought dead at the Hospital.

 The exact time of his soul’s exit is indeterminate.
-Tomaso and Elisa told the Court that they had left for a morning exploration of Varanasi at about 4:00 AM.
+Tomaso and Elisa told the Court that they had left for a ‘morning exploration’ of Varanasi at about 4:00 AM.
 Francesco stayed behind for he was sick from the day before.
-At about 8:00 AM when they returned to Room No. 459 however they found Francesco to be unconscious.
-While the Hotel Manager accepted that Francesco could have been sick from the night before, it was the Prosecution Story that Tomaso and Elisa never left the Hotel as described.
-As an ‘improvement’, it was later insinuated that “physical intimacy” and “expression of love” between Tomaso and Elisa, depressed Francesco which led to his murder.
+At about 8:00 AM when they returned to Room No. 459, they found Francesco to be unconscious.
+While the Hotel Manager accepted that Francesco could have been sick from the night before, it was alleged Tomaso and Elisa never left the Hotel as described.
+As an ‘improvement’, it was later insinuated that, “physical intimacy” and “expression of love” between Tomaso and Elisa depressed Francesco… which led to his murder.

 The Trial Court and the High Court did not find much in favor of Tomaso and Elisa.
-The Hon’ble Supreme Court of India conceded, first, that it would have been impossible to examine witnesses, for Tomaso and Elisa, who were “foreign nationals visiting India as tourists”.
-It was further held in, Tomaso Bruno & Anr. v.
+The Hon’ble Supreme Court of India conceded, first, that it would have been impossible to examine witnesses for Tomaso and Elisa were foreign nationals visiting India as tourists.
+It was further held in Tomaso Bruno & Anr. v.
 State of Uttar Pradesh, [Criminal Appeal No. 142 of 2015]:

 “In every case based upon circumstantial evidence, in this case as well, the question that needs to be determined is whether the circumstances relied upon by the prosecution are proved by reliable and cogent evidence and whether all the links in the chain of circumstance are complete so as to rule out the possibility of innocence of the accused.”

 “By and large, this Court will not interfere with the concurrent findings recorded by the Courts below.
-But where the evidence has not been properly appreciated, material aspects have been ignored and the findings are perverse under Article 136 of the Constitution, this Court would certainly interfere with the findings of the Courts below though concurrent.
+But where the evidence has not been properly appreciated, material aspects have been ignored and the findings are perverse under Article 136, this Court would certainly interfere with the (concurrent) findings of the Courts below.
 In a case based on circumstantial evidence, circumstances from which inference of guilt is sought to be drawn should be fully proved and such circumstances must be of conclusive nature pointing to the guilt of accused.”